This is Part 2 of a Spring 2024 day trip upon Paint Lick. Check out Part 1, The unlikely wilderness of your home place

 Put-In & General Situation

 The Tates Creek route is likely shorter by a few miles.
 But the pace is slower.
-The refined up-country horse landscape quickly gives way to something more rumpled and severe, an Appalachian holdout at the edges of sophisticated upland Shatty.
+The refined up-country horse landscape quickly gives way to something more rumpled and severe, an Appalachian holdout at the edges of sophisticated upland Lexington.

 I arrive at the put-in parking lot to four startled teens idling the day away in a Monte Carlo of late 90s vintage.
 Under their watchful eyes, I untie the Old Town, put on PFD, grab paddle and gear—1 water, 1 beer, 1 granola bar—lug everything down to the water, and shove off in no time flat under mostly cloudy but warm skies.
 The water gauge at Lock 9 at Valley View is running at 4750 cfs, about normal for this time of year.